On dissociated infinite permutation groups: How to obtain dissociation

 \subsubsection{\texorpdfstring{$\aleph_0$-categoricity and $\sigma$-SAP}{ω-categoricity and σ-SAP}}

-The goal of the section is now to give a first application of Theorem \ref{thm:omega-SAP.dissociated} to $\aleph_0$-categorical ultrahomogeneous structures in order to recover dissociation for oligomorphic groups with weak elimination of imaginaries and no algebraicity (Theorem 3.4 of \cite{JT}).
+We now turn to a first application of Theorem \ref{thm:omega-SAP.dissociated} to $\aleph_0$-categorical ultrahomogeneous structures in order to recover dissociation for oligomorphic groups with weak elimination of imaginaries and no algebraicity (Theorem 3.4 of \cite{JT}).